nataliagcarvalho/citibikenewyork/README.md

 ***

-This is a extra project for a technical challenge at IBM as part of the Laboratoria and IBM Data Analytic Certification.
+This is an extra project for a technical challenge at IBM as part of the Laboratoria and IBM Data Analytic Certification.

 ***